 House of the Black Madonna

-Built as a department store in the early 1900s, this cubist Prague architectural landmark was designed by famed Czech architect Josef Gočár.
-Reconstructed in the 90s, it now houses the Museum of Decorative Arts and a cafe that boasts the only Cubist interior in the world.
+Originally built as a department store in 1912, this cubist Prague architectural landmark was designed by famed Czech architect Josef Gočár.
+Reconstructed in the 90s, it now houses the Museum of Decorative Arts – which hosts a permanent exhibition on Czech Cubism – and a cafe that boasts the only Cubist interior in the world.

 St Wenceslas Church